Lissy93/dashy/README.md

 Branch names are specified in the following format: `[TYPE]/[TICKET]_[TITLE]`.
 E.g. `FEATURE/420_Awesome-feature` or `FIX/690_login-server-error`.

-Most commit messages use git [commit emojis](https://gist.github.com/parmentf/035de27d6ed1dce0b36a) - e.g. ✨ = New feature, 🐛 = Bug fix, 💄 = UI stuff, 🚧 = Work in progress, 🔖 = New release, and so on.
+Most commit messages use git [commit emojis](https://gist.github.com/parmentf/035de27d6ed1dce0b36a) - e.g. ✨ = New feature, 🐛 = Bug fix, 💄 = UI stuff, 🚧 = Work in progress, 🌐 = Language, 🔖 = New release, and so on.
 Take a look at [gitmoji.dev](https://gitmoji.dev/) for a list of what each emoji indicates

 Before you submit your pull request, please ensure you've checked off all the boxes in the template.
 For your PR to be merged, it must:
 - Must be backwards compatible